91麻豆天美直播

 Dr. Jones: And funerals.
 I think having had a number of friends whose parents have died from COVID, but they can't have the kind of in-person funeral.
 A funeral is a gathering of souls and of bodies, and to be emotional together, and tell funny stories.
 And Zoom just doesn't cut it.

-Terri: I would call myself one of them.
+Terri: I do.
+I would call myself one of them.

 Dr. Jones: Oh, you're a road warrior?
 Do you travel for work?